Performance

 Minimize the Number of Fonts Being Used

 Do not use too many fonts on your site, and do not import more font variants than you need.
-For instance, if the designs only call for 400 & 700 weights of a font, do not import the entire fontface.
+For instance, if the designs only call for 400 & 700 weights of a font, do not import the entire font-face.
 Libraries like Google Fonts and Adobe Typekit allow you to import the exact font weights and styles you need.
 Web Font Loader is a helpful tool for importing the exact font styles you want from multiple sources, including local fonts.

 Use Compressed Font File Types

 The WOFF format is pre-compressed and works in all modern browsers and is the preferred format.
 WOFF2 comes with the best compression out of the box, but has less browser support.
-If you need to use TTF or EOT formats (TTF for old Android browsers, EOT for IE), be sure to compressing the font files with GZIP when delivering the fonts.
+If you need to use TTF or EOT formats (TTF for old Android browsers, EOT for IE), be sure to compress the font files with GZIP when delivering the fonts.

 Include local() & format() Directives in a @font-face Declaration